darthrob6625/PA16_3/README.md

 ✅ I chose not to pursue further tuning of the SVM model since the previous three models did not yield any improvement in performance.
 Based on these outcomes, I concluded that the dataset is highly imbalanced.

+### Future Work

+I plan to dedicate additional time to further tuning this model, as I intend to apply the same approach in my Capstone project.
+I also anticipate that implementing techniques to better address class imbalance will contribute to improved overall results.